Jim Sanborn: Sculptures

 While in England studying archaeology, Sanborn endeavored to create a structure out of stone to gain a better insight on Romanesque sculptures.
 From this he has created many works of art that deal with invisible forces.
 These include the coriolis effect and its use of Newton's laws of motion that govern the motion of an object in an inertial frame of reference.
 He has also worked on pieces that implemented the Earth's magnetic field using lodestones.
 Other sculptures have featured the science of cryptography.
 One of Sanborn's most famous cryptographic works, entitled Kryptos, is featured in Dan Brown's 2009 novel The Lost Symbol.
 The novel is one of books which includes Robert Langdon, the symbologist.

 Kryptos

 Kryptos was the first cryptographic sculpture made by Sanborn.
 It was presented to the Central Intelligence Agency in Langley, Virginia on November 3, 1990.

 The sculpture has been both a puzzle and a mystery for those who hope to crack the cyphered messages contained within the sculpture's 2,000 alphabetic letters.
 Since Kryptos was erected, three of the four sections have been confirmed to have been solved.
 No one has yet been able to solve the remaining 97-character message.
 He has also said that should he die before the sculpture's code is cracked, there will be a "sort of historic record" left to verify the claim.

+Ex Nexum

+As part of its 1994–1997 renovations, Sanborn was commissioned to create a sculpture.
+The sculpture is entitled Ex Nexum; it was installed in 1997 at Little Rock Old US Post Office & Courthouse.